 Deficits in ≥ 2 areas of cognition

 Gradual onset (ie, over months to years, rather than days or weeks) and progressive worsening of memory and other cognitive functions

 No disturbance of consciousness

 Onset after age 40, most often after age 65

 No systemic or brain disorders (eg, tumor, stroke) that could account for the progressive deficits in memory and cognition

 However, deviations from these criteria do not exclude a diagnosis of Alzheimer disease, particularly because patients may have mixed dementia.

-Other biomarkers indicate downstream neuronal degeneration of injury:
+Other biomarkers indicate downstream neuronal degeneration or injury:

 These findings increase the probability that dementia is due to Alzheimer disease.
-However, the guidelines do not advocate routine use of these biomarkers for diagnosis because standardization and availability are limited at this time.
-Also, they do not recommend routine testing for the apo ε4 allele.
+However, the guidelines (1, 2, 3) do not advocate routine use of these biomarkers for diagnosis because standardization and availability are limited at this time.
+Also, they do not recommend routine testing for the apo epsilon-4 allele.

 Distinguishing Alzheimer disease from other dementias is difficult.
-Assessment tools (eg, Hachinski Ischemic Score—see Table: Modified Hachinski Ischemic Score) can help distinguish vascular dementia from Alzheimer disease.
-Fluctuations in cognition, parkinsonian symptoms, well-formed visual hallucinations, and relative preservation of short-term memory suggest Lewy body dementia rather than Alzheimer disease (see Table: Differences Between Alzheimer Disease and Lewy Body Dementia).
+Assessment tools (eg, Hachinski Ischemic Score—see table Modified Hachinski Ischemic Score) can help distinguish vascular dementia from Alzheimer disease.
+Fluctuations in cognition, parkinsonian symptoms, well-formed visual hallucinations, and relative preservation of short-term memory suggest dementia with Lewy bodies rather than Alzheimer disease (see table Differences Between Alzheimer Disease and Dementia With Lewy Bodies).

 Modified Hachinski Ischemic Score

-Differences Between Alzheimer Disease and Lewy Body Dementia
+Differences Between Alzheimer Disease and Dementia with Lewy Bodies